NicholasFLee/WordsExporter/README.md

 # WordsExporter
-Export a txt file which contains the words of the imported book.
+Export a txt file which contains words of the imported book.